scala/scala-lang/community/index.md

 Alternate clients such as [Element](https://element.io) are supported via a [Matrix](https://matrix.org) bridge.
-Connect to `#scala-lang:matrix.org` to access the main Discord channel, or explore `#scala-space:matrix.org` to see channels from all over the Scala community (many are briged in from other places like Discord, Gitter, or IRC).
+Connect to `#scala-lang:matrix.org` to access the main Discord channel, or explore `#scala-space:matrix.org` to see channels from all over the Scala community (many are bridged in from other places like Discord, Gitter, or IRC).

 Scala-oriented Discord servers operated by the community include: